BrandonDu/486_Final_Project/README.md

 As we see, all points are classified correctly.

-Now for a grid, we similar find that the SPN performs extremely well.
+Now for a grid, we similar find that the SPN performs extremely well, finding well-defined clusters.
 ![](https://github.com/BrandonDu/486_Final_Project/blob/main/src/Grid%20Classification%20Example%201.png)

 ### Utilities